slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 Travel is the only thing you buy that makes you richer.
 Travels are mini-lives.
 They solve a multitude of self-improvement goals at once.

-Hints:

-- Traveling is getting under the skin of a place.
-- Think less about money optimization and more about who you’re going with.
-- Travelers are the best money managers.
+Traveling is getting under the skin of a place.
+Think less about money optimization and more about who you’re going with.
+Travelers are the best money managers.
 People remember travel as expensive, but it doesn’t have to be.
 Buy a ticket to the next destination, look for empty seats, and get people to take you home.
-- Choose places with «lifers»: people dedicated to the business itself, not just chasing a paycheck.
+Choose places with «lifers»: people dedicated to the business itself, not just chasing a paycheck.

 > *"What gives value to travel is fear."
 -- Albert Camus [1913]*

+> *"Travel is fatal to prejudice, bigotry, and narrow-mindedness."
+-- Mark Twain [1835]*

 > *"A vacation + a disaster = an adventure."
 -- Kevin Kelly [1952]*